goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

 ## Can my plugin talk to a backend server I run?

-Plugins are permitted to communicate with special backend servers, though there are certain considerations and requirements that must be met:
+Plugins are permitted to communicate with maintainer-run backend services, though there are certain considerations and requirements that must be met:

 - Plugins should take care to send the minimum amount of data necessary to do their job.
 Whenever feasible, plugins should hash information about the local